stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 **Make sure** you've got the latest version of `ekonomR`.
 If you've updated the package less recently than Nov 8, 2024, you should install the latest version.
 You might want to uncomment one or both of the following to run the installation code.
+(Making sure that the `ekonomR` package is unchecked in your "Packages" tab before you re-install).

 ``` r